 Waltham broccoli produces a firm tasty head followed by smaller

-floret side shoots extending harvest beyond a month.
-Romanesco broccoli produces a beautiful spiraling cone shaped very pale greenhead, but I have never left one long enough to test whether it sends out small florets.
+floret side shoots extending harvest beyond a month, and Romanesco broccoli produces a large spiraling cone shaped lime greenhead.

 Broccoli is a healthy vegetable containing lots of dietary fibre, minerals and vitamins.